JedimEmO/dominator-book/src/techniques_and_patterns/mixins.md

 # Mixins

-*Mixins* is a pattern that can be used to allow the user access to its own builder.
+*Mixins* is a pattern that can be used to allow the user access to a components builder.
 For instance, we may want to give the user a way of setting the ID of our component, or to attach some custom event handler to it.

 Here's a very basic example.